-- (a) It is not expected that Appeal Panel will require hearing any evidence from a Minor or Vulnerable Person but, if necessary, it shall do so in accordance with Sections 8.10 and 8.11. - (b) For the avoidance of doubt, an Appeal Panel shall have the power to increase, decrease or remove any consequence imposed by the Safeguarding Panel.
+- (a) It is not expected that Appeal Panel will require hearing any evidence from a Minor or Vulnerable Person but, if necessary, it shall do so in accordance with Sections 8.9 and 8.10. - (b) For the avoidance of doubt, an Appeal Panel shall have the power to increase, decrease or remove any sanction imposed by the Safeguarding Panel.